vaibhavporwal01/Ciaan-CyberTech-Assignment-Project/README.md

 **Email:** `demo@gmail.com`
 **Password:** `Demo@123`

-Use these credentials to explore the platform without creating a new account.
+Use these credentials to explore the platform without creating a new account. <br>
+You can also create a new account and explore the platform.
+It will work the same way.

 ---